xbeat/Machine-Learning/README.md

 Understanding Confidence and Prediction Intervals

 Confidence and prediction intervals are statistical tools used to quantify uncertainty in estimates and forecasts.
 They provide a range of values that likely contain the true population parameter or future observations.
 These intervals are crucial for making informed decisions based on data analysis and predictive modeling.

+## Neural Networks as Universal Function Approximators in Python

+Introduction to Neural Networks as Universal Function Approximators

+Neural networks are powerful models capable of approximating any continuous function to arbitrary precision.
+This property, known as universal approximation, makes them versatile tools for solving complex problems across various domains.

 ## Embeddings Re-ranking and Vector Databases in Python